Marine Biology Immersion – North Carolina

 Days 9 – 11

-Another early morning walk in search of a nest.
+The day will start with another early morning walk in search of a nest.
 Sometimes sea turtle nests must be relocated to protect from humans, wildlife, beach traffic, lights, or tidal encroachment.
 It is a last resort but you may get the chance to learn how it’s done before even getting to the hospital for another day’s work.
 Next, we’ll jump onto our Stand Up Paddleboards to explore the salt marsh again, this time by water.
 Quietly paddling through the winding creeks and inner islands of the Intracoastal Waterway we are able to spot various species of herons and egrets stalking small fish and crabs amongst the cordgrass.
 After dinner it’s back to the library to wrap up our research and presentations.
 It is important for us to share our knowledge and experience with the public, so that we can hopefully inspire change.
 On our final night, we’ll begin our goodbyes… until we return to Sea Turtle Camp next year.

 Overnight Marine Biology Camp Activities